Millcreek Township, PA

 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, local police have conducted reverse stings.
-For example, in December, 2013 an elected constable from Crawford County who acknowledged having consensual sex with a prostitute three times in the past year was sentenced in Erie County Court of Common Pleas.
+They have also conducted investigations that have resulted in the arrest and shaming of sex buyers. or example, in December, 2013 an elected constable from Crawford County who acknowledged having consensual sex with a prostitute three times in the past year was sentenced in Erie County Court of Common Pleas.
 The man was originally charged in Erie County with having forced the woman to have sex at a price he set under the threat of arrest.
 His defense attorney argued that his client should only be sentenced on the misdemeanor prostitution charges to which he pleaded guilty in July, not on the initial allegations against him, but an Erie County Judge sentenced the man in the aggravated range, citing his position of authority as an elected law enforcement official at the time.
 He was scheduled go on trial in Erie County Court of Common Pleas on three counts each of rape by forcible compulsion, indecent assault by forcible compulsion, impersonating a public servant, official oppression, criminal solicitation of prostitution, and patronizing prostitutes; and one count of unlawful restraint.
 Instead, he entered a guilty plea to three counts of patronizing prostitutes in an agreement with the Erie County District Attorney’s Office.
 Each patronizing a prostitute charge that carried a maximum sentence of one year in jail and a $2,500 fine.
 The offender was sentenced to a total of 90 days to 12 months in jail with three days credit for one count followed by a total of two years of probation, and also was ordered to pay court costs.
 He was arrested by Millcreek Township Police Department for allegedly raping a woman twice in Millcreek Township, and once at a motel on Route 97 in Summit Township in three different incidents.
 Police accused the man of contacting the woman through an online ad, and, upon meeting her, showing his badge, handcuffs and gun and telling her he was an undercover detective investigating prostitution.

 - Millcreek Township Police Department